Search on ascona-locarno.com

 • Pietro Leemann is Executive Chef and co-founder of Joia

 • the first vegetarian restaurant in Europe to receive a Michelin star, all the way back in 1996.
 Born in Locarno in 1961, he splits his time between Milan and the Vallemaggia.
-He’s been the chef at the restaurant on Monte Verità for a year and loves to collaborate with the food scene in Ascona-Locarno, as demonstrated by his recent partnership with chef Davide Asietti – Executive Chef at Blu Restaurant and Lounge in Locarno - with whom he has developed a delicious vegetarian menu of dishes that highlights the region’s products.
+He’s been the chef at the restaurant on Monte Verità for a year and loves to collaborate with the food scene in Ascona-Locarno, as demonstrated by his partnership with chef Davide Asietti – Executive Chef at Blu Restaurant and Lounge in Locarno - with whom he has developed a delicious vegetarian menu of dishes that highlights the region’s products.

 “People of substance are important when you're young.
 I decided to become a chef thanks to my close relationship with the charismatic great chef from Ticino Angelo Conti Rossini, who was a good family friend.
 I was 15.
 Thanks also to Angelo, I was lucky enough to work in some of the most important restaurants in Europe to learn the trade, under the guidance of great masters such as Gualtiero Marchesi and Frédy Girardet”.
 In the 1980s, Pietro decided to explore his growing interest in vegetarian cuisine, a choice that, thanks to his sensitivity and respect for all living creatures and the environment, took him to the Orient, where he lived for several years between China, Japan and India, discovering the values of healthy vegetarian cuisine.